-How to go to Bang Kachao, the green lung of Bangkok
+How to go to Bang Kachao, Bangkok

 I have been living in Bangkok for a year and a half.
 And I love this city.
 But as I move out of Bangkok to travel to the countryside, I hate coming back to the concrete jungle with no escape.

 Sure I manage to go to Lumphini or Chatuchak Park from time to time.
 And they bring a certain amount of respite.
 But sometimes I long for open space, where you can walk for miles covered with greener terrain or ride a cycle comfortably.